XinzeZhang/HUST-PhD-Thesis-Latex/README.md

     1.2 update the table length of the emajor

-    1.3 udpate the font specification with using the font locally, enabling this project be compiled on overleaf
+    1.3 update the font specification with using the font locally, enabling this project be compiled on overleaf

     1.4 remove the font command of lishu and youyuan